 Top things to do in Garrapata State Park: Walk the sandy shore at Garrapata State Beach.
 You can’t swim here, because the surf is too dangerous, but the beach itself is beautiful, lined with tall cliffs.
 Dowd Creek plunges into the ocean at the mid way point, and Garrapata Creek at the south end.

 Hike.
-There are several coastal trails from which to pick.
+There are several coastal trails from which to pick, some of Big Sur’s best hiking trails.
 They meander through the coastal flora, and offer spectacular ocean views and overlooks into beaches and canyons.
 In season, you will see lots of wildflowers.
 Keep an eye out for birds in the vegetation.

 Soberanes Canyon Trail, on the east side of Highway 1, is a beautiful trail, through diverse environments: redwoods, creek with lots of crossings, and prickly pear cactus.
 It connects with Rocky Ridge Trail, which is a steep incline but offers fabulous views.
 (At the time of writing, Rocky Ridge Trail is closed for repairs).